Phil Anselmo: Personal life

 On October 31, 2001, Anselmo married his longtime girlfriend, Stephanie Opal Weinstein.
 That same year, the couple created an all-acoustic duo called Southern Isolation and released an eponymous four-song EP.

-As of 2011, Anselmo lives in rural Louisiana, and is in a relationship with Kate Richardson, who also helps with the running of his record label, Housecore Records.
+As of 2011, Anselmo lives in rural Louisiana, and is in a relationship with Kate Richardson, who also helps run his record label, Housecore Records.
 He is an atheist.

 Interests

-Anselmo owns a collection of several thousand horror films, and possesses an encyclopedic knowledge of horror films and horror culture.
+Anselmo owns a collection of several thousand horror films and possesses an encyclopedic knowledge of horror films and horror culture.
 Together with Steve Joseph, Ross Karpelman, and Jay Gracianette, Anselmo started a Halloween-themed attraction called House of Shock.
 Initially it began in Jay Gracianette's backyard, but was later moved to a large warehouse outside New Orleans that has been converted into an interactive haunted house with over three hundred volunteer workers.
 The attraction has raised money for the Children's Hospital of New Orleans, the Parish Police Bullet Proof Vest Fund, and the Greater New Orleans Riding Rehabilitation Center.
 Anselmo played the role of a part-time actor when his schedule permitted, however Anselmo is no longer involved with House of Shock.

 Anselmo has an interest in the sport of boxing.
 He owns hundreds of fight DVDs and used to take a boxing trainer on tour with him.
 He has written articles as a columnist for the Boxing Insider website.
 Also a fan of the NFL team New Orleans Saints, Anselmo has interviewed Saints player Jeremy Shockey and has helped to coach a youth team at the request of Saints team ambassador Michael Lewis during a visit to the team's practice facility.